 It can be hard to differentiate between ERP and MRP, largely because of their similar acronyms and their mutual presence in the manufacturing industry.
 However, they have many distinctions that affect how exactly they are used in a business.
 Let’s take a look at some of the most significant discrepancies between MRP vs ERP:

 Standalone vs Integrated

-The people that use each system often varies drastically as well.
-Since an ERP is common among many industries and is handled by many departments, there isn’t really a limit on who ERP software users are.
-They could be someone in HR who’s checking on payroll.
-They could be a sales rep checking the status of a lead.
-Or they could be a data analyst creating a business intelligence report.
+The type of people who use each system often varies drastically as well.
+Because an ERP is standard among many industries and is handled by many departments, there isn’t a limit on who ERP software users are.
+Users could include someone in HR who’s checking on payroll, a sales rep checking the status of a lead or a data analyst creating a business intelligence report.

-MRP software users are — as you can guess at this point — exclusive to manufacturing operations.
-This could be a warehouse manager checking on the inventory of necessary raw materials, or it could be a warehouse worker checking on lead times.
-And it could also be a production planning specialist overseeing the entire operation.
+Because MRP systems are exclusive to manufacturing operations, people that use it are generally in that department of a business.
+This could include a warehouse manager checking on the inventory of necessary raw materials, a warehouse worker checking on lead times or a production planning specialist overseeing the entire operation.

 MRP vs ERP: Which Should I Use?

 The right software choice for you is always subjective.
 It depends on factors such as your unique business processes, your budget and number of users.
 Enterprise resource planning integrates multiple modules and applications to generate a diverse range of data points from a centralized source.
 It provides more control, opportunities for personalization and the ability to make big decisions faster.
 Around 93% of ERP users are operating custom packages.
 This has a substantial impact on productivity.
 It means you have the chance to shape critical functions so that they match the needs of your business.

 Material requirements planning software helps businesses with their manufacturing processes specifically, unlike ERP, which includes a suite of office solutions.
 MRP systems can help your company streamline its manufacturing efforts by reducing spoilage and using demand forecasts to develop estimates of material requirements.